"Bird's eye" view of Lakeland's business district, early 1920's

 For a short time, Lakeland had a rival on the south side of Lake Parker, the largest lake in the city.
 That town was Acton.
 It had a church before Lakeland did, and more importantly, a railroad depot.
 Under mysterious circumstances the depot burned, and shortly thereafter a larger, modern structure was built in Lakeland.
 Acton began to decline and was gone by 1906.
 By the mid-1890’s some 25 trains were stopping in Lakeland each day.
 Because of the excellent railroad service, progressive outlook, attractive location and elevation (227 feet), the community grew and prospered.

-In 1885 the Tremont Hotel, said to have been the best hotel in South Florida at that time, was built by Munn.
+In 1885 the Tremont Hotel, said to have been the best hotel in Central Florida at that time, was built by Munn.
 It remained Lakeland's finest hostelry for years.
-It was moved in 1923 to make way for the construction of the Terrace Hotel, which still stands today.
+It originally stood on the current site of the Lakeland Terrace Hotel, but was moved down the block and enlarged in 1911.

-City fathers knew how to deal with crime.
+City fathers knew how to deal with crime in early Lakeland.
 In 1886 they passed an ordinance prohibiting "straggling around" the town.
-The mayor's report for the second quarter of that year shows 36 arrests; offenses included fighting, gambling, boisterous cursing and swearing, public drinking, lewd conduct, discharging firearms, sanitary violation, petty larceny and peddling without a license.
+The mayor's report for the second quarter of that year shows 36 arrests; offenses included fighting, gambling, boisterous cursing and swearing, public drinking, lewd conduct, discharging firearms, sanitary violations, petty larceny and peddling without a license.
 The first jail was called the McDermott House -- named after its first occupant.

 In 1887 nursery owner Ed Tison claimed to have originated the Marsh Seedless Grapefruit from cuttings on a tree growing on property of J. H. Hancock, north of Lakeland.
 About the same time he perfected this fruit, he sold his nurseries to C .M.
 Marsh, who gave his name to the new variety of the citrus family.